JoaquinNoguera/Back-End-Developer-Assessment/readme.md

 |  |    └── routes                  # Routes files
 |  ├── config                       # Files related to configuration, such as the database configuration
 |  └── main.ts                      # Main source code
-├── .env                            # Environment Variables
+├──test                             # All the yaml templates and csv file for the Artillery test ├── .env                            # Environment Variables └── README.md
-└── README.md
 ```